Things

 - Canon 5D Classic - Still love it, the colours are magical, but haven’t used it much in recent years.

-- Canon EOS 3 - Love this 35mm film camera, love that focus eye control thing.
+- Canon EOS 3 - Love this 35mm film camera, that focus eye control thing is awesome.

 - Canon EOS 300 - Great camera.
 Was also sold as Rebel 2000 and Kiss III back in the days.
-I ended up using more than the EOS 3 due to the weight, for traveling.
-But after getting the Fuji, film is kind of dead to me, so this is not getting used either.
+I used it more than the EOS 3 due to the weight, for traveling.
+But after getting the Fuji, film is kind of dead to me.

 - Canon lenses I have and love: Canon 70-200L 2.8 II, Canon 24-70L 2.8 II, Canon 50L 1.2, Tamron 90 macro 2.8, Canon 35 f/2, Canon tilt-shift 45